voidfemme/label_wires/README.md

 ## Known Bugs

-- Various formatted strings are not displaying the correct data
+- Various formatted strings are not displaying the correct data.
+    - Specifically the formatted strings when adding a new connection.
 - Missing "success" message when saving settings.
 There should be some kind of feedback about the updated state of all the settings.
+- Cannot undo adding a wire.